vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/db-management/draft.md

-# Schema draft
+# Schema drafting

-Explorer supports the schema draft function.
+Explorer supports the schema drafting function.
 Users can design their schemas on the canvas to visually display the relationships between vertices and edges, and apply the schema to a specified graph space after the design is completed.

 ## Features